 After S1 nucleuse inactivation (3), the remaining probes are amplified with primers carrying sequencing adaptors and molecular barcodes (4).
 The resulting PCR products are purified, quantitated, and combined to make a sequencing ready library (5).
 HTG EdgeSeq assays do not require processing steps such as reverse transcription, adenylation, or adaptor ligation.

 Steps 1 - 3 are fully automated on the HTG EdgeSeq system.

 Our chemistry supports a wide variety of sample types, including formalin-fixed, paraffin-embedded (FFPE) samples.

-Our multiplexed gene expression assays leverage the power and sensitivity of next-generation sequencing (NGS).
-Measure the expression levels of a few or thousands of genes with minimal sample input.
-HTG EdgeSeq assays generate results from clinically relevant samples, such as FFPE tissue, to support both research and diagnostic objectives.
+Our expertly curated gene expression panels leverage the power and sensitivity of next-generation sequencing, allowing you to measure the expression levels of a few hundred genes to whole mRNA and miRNA transcriptome.
+Our breakthrough technology generates results from clinically relevant samples, such as formalin-fixed, paraffin-embedded (FFPE) tissue, to support biomarker discovery, drug targeting, and diagnostics development.